mmokross/two-factor-auth-mail/README.md

 E.g. in Ubuntu bash:

-        cd <dir>
+        cd /var/www/my/dir/to/secure
         touch twofactorSecrets
         chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 chmod g+w twofactorSecrets;

 3. Edit the Apache \<VirtualHost> config OR \<Directory> config OR add a .htaccess file to the directory to secure

  Hint: In Ubuntu phpmyadmin default installations in /usr/share/phpmyadmin, the \<Directory> directive in  /etc/apache2/conf-available/phpmyadmin.conf has to bes used.

 4. Add the following lines to the file found in 3. and set the path in RewriteConde: